-Visit the National Personnel Records Center website at: www.archives.gov/facilities/mo/st\louis/military\personnel\records.html.
+Visit the National Personnel Records Center website at: www.archives.gov/facilities/mo/st_louis/military_personnel_records.html

-Veterans or next-of-kin of a deceased veteran may now use vetrecs.archives.gov to order a copy of military records.
-For all others, your request is best made using a Standard Form 180.
-To obtain this form visit the NPRC website (see above for URL) or call DVS and request a copy: (617) 210-5480.
+For all others your request is best made using a Standard Form 180.
+To obtain this form visit the NPRC website (see above for URL) or call DVS and request a copy: 617-210-5480.

-All requests must be in writing, signed, and mailed to the address shown below.
+All requests must be in writing, signed, and mailed to the address below and at the top of the next page:

-National Personnel Records Center, Military Personnel Records 9700 Page Avenue St. Louis, MO 63132-5100
+Military Personnel Records 1 Archives Drive St. Louis, MO 63132